Asterizm-Protocol/asterizm-contracts-evm/DOCS.md

 In the encrypted data mode, the contract first receives encrypted bytecode.
 After the encrypted bytecode has been processed by the client server, the decrypted data is received by the contract and processed according to its logic.
 In the case of working with unencrypted data, the first step is omitted and the contract immediately processes the received bytecode according to its logic.

 ## Key Variables:
-- `initializer`: The address of the Initializer Contract
+- `initializerLib`: The address of the Initializer Contract
 - `txId`: Internal transaction ID
-- `trustedSrcAddresses`: List ot trusted source addresses.
+- `trustedAddresses`: List ot trusted source addresses.
 You need to add your own contract addresses in all chains to ensure transfers are not tampered with!
-- `admins`: Additional addresses list who can execute some internal functions
-- `transfers`: Transfers hash list for internal checking logic
+- `inboundTransfers` and `outboundTransfers`: Transfers hash lists for internal checking logic

 ## Base Contract Methods:
 - `asterizmIzReceive`: This method is receiving transfers from initializer.